jakubzalesak16/cog-tutorial/tutorial.md

 ## Looking at differences
 - git diff (basically the GNU diff uitility)
-- meld (visual tool, my favourite)
+- meld (visual tool, my favourite, even for files outside of git)
+- any of the frontend tools

 ## Configurations
 - levels